Packaging Quickstart¶

 Populus also supports installing packages under aliased names.
 This can be used to allow multiple versions of the same package to be installed in tandem.

-To install directly from a release lockfile via IPFS using the name some-alias.
+some-package-nameunder the namesome-aliassourced from a package index.populus package install some-alias@ipfs://QmUwVUMVtkVctrLDeL12SoeCPUacELBU8nAxRtHUzvtjNDTo install directly from a release lockfile via IPFS using the name

 Importing a contract from an installed package is done by prefixing the source path with the name of the installed package, or the alias name if an alias was used.